 Step 3: Set up your grill for indirect grilling and preheat to medium.
 Add the wood chips to the coals or place in your gas grill’s smoker box.
 Alternatively, set up your smoker following the manufacturer’s instructions.
 Preheat to medium (300 degrees).

-Step 4: Place the peppers in the center of the hot grill grate, away from the heat, or in your smoker.
-Cover the grill and cook the peppers until they are tender and the cheese is browned and bubbling, 30 to 40 minutes.
-Transfer the peppers to a platter or plates and serve at once.
+Step 4: Place the chiles in the center of the hot grill grate, away from the heat, or in your smoker.
+Cover the grill and cook the chiles until they are tender and the cheese is browned and bubbling, 30 to 40 minutes.
+Transfer the chiles to a platter or plates and serve at once.